Frequently Asked Questions

 Twelve credits from an accredited university.
 The credits cannot have been used for another degree, and must be relevant to the field of special education.
 Your committee must approve all credits transferred into the program.

-I am enrolled in an endorsement program (ATP, Distance Mild/Mod).
+I am enrolled in an endorsement/licensure program (OPTT).
 Can I apply some of these credits towards my master's degree?

-You can apply at least 12 of these credits towards your master's degree.
+You can apply up to 12 credits towards your master's degree.

 How many total credits do I have to take to complete the program?

 The M.Ed./M.S. degree is 36 credits.
 The M.Ed. with Administrative/Supervisory Licensure is 42 credits.
-The M.Ed./M.S. with Transition is 39 credits.
-The M.S. with BCBA coursework is 39 credits.
+The M.S. with BCBA coursework is 30 credits.

 How are courses broadcast?